SeaGL/seagl.github.io/get_involved.md

 Free space is made available for non-profit and educational organizations.
 Please see our [sponsors page](/sponsors/{{ site.custom.year }}) for a list of current supporters and email us at {{ site.custom.a.email.sponsor }} to discuss further partnership opportunities!

+## Presenting at SeaGL

+Over the years, we have given a stage to hundreds of speakers.
+If you're interested in joining them, keep an eye out for our call for proposals (CFP) which usually opens in May and runs for approximately a month.

+We make a point of welcoming presenters of all experience levels, especially those bringing uncommonly heard perspectives.
+So if you're a first time speaker or member of an under-represented group in tech, please consider applying!

+That said, **we are not looking for sponsored talks**; while our partners are welcome to submit presentations, we do not guarentee they will be accepted.

 </div><div class="col-md-4" markdown="1">

 ## Stay in touch